open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-shim-opencensus/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

+> **Note**
+> This package is in active developemnt and has not yet been released.
+You cannot install this
+> package from NPM yet.

 OpenCensus shim allows existing OpenCensus instrumentation to report to OpenTelemetry.
 This allows you to incrementally migrate your existing OpenCensus instrumentation to OpenTelemetry.
 More details are available in the [OpenCensus Compatibility Specification][https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/compatibility/opencensus.md].